 Two-year rotations with other crops and cultivation of crop residues prior to planting can lower inoculum levels and reduce disease.
 Practices such as shredding or disking after harvest can also help.

 Fungicides belonging to Group 3 (triazoles) and Group 11 (strobilurins) chemistry classes are among the most frequently used to control frogeye leaf spot.
-Farmers should be aware that resistance of C. sojina to Group 11 fungicides has been reported in Arkansas, Kentucky, Illinois, Tennessee and Missouri.
+Growers should be aware that resistance of C. sojina to Group 11 fungicides has been reported in Arkansas, Kentucky, Illinois, Tennessee and Missouri, as well as many other states across the South.
 To reduce the chance of fungicide resistance, triazoles and strobilurins should be tank mixed or rotated with fungicides belonging to a different fungicide group labeled for frogeye leaf spot, particularly if multiple fungicide applications are used.
-For example, Stratego® YLD fungicide contains both triazole and strobilurin chemistries, and it’s labeled for frogeye leaf spot.
+For example Delaro® fungicide contains both triazole and strobilurin chemistries, and it’s labeled for frogeye leaf spot.

 Bayer solutions to control diseases in soybeans

 Also, timely foliar fungicide applications help protect soybean plants from frogeye leaf spot and other diseases through the season.
-For farmers, a fungicide decision is a matter of considering production needs, past history in the fields, commodity prices, proper timing and risk management.
+For growers, a fungicide decision is a matter of considering production needs, past history in the fields, commodity prices, and proper timing and risk management.

 Before applying any fungicide, please read the entire label for the best possible results and to confirm that the product is effective on the disease you need to control.
 Not every product is suitable for every situation, and correct application technique will ensure the best results.

-©2018 Bayer CropScience LP, 2 T.W.
-Alexander Drive, Research Triangle Park, NC 27709.
+© 2018 Bayer CropScience LP, 800 North Lindbergh Blvd., St. Louis, MO 63167.
 Always read and follow label instructions.
-Bayer, the Bayer Cross and Delaro are trademarks of Bayer.
-Delaro is not registered in all states.
-For additional product information call toll-free 1-866-99-BAYER (1-866-992-2937) or visit our website at www.CropScience.Bayer.us
+Bayer, the Bayer Cross, Delaro and Evergol are registered trademarks of Bayer.
+Not all products are registered for use in all states.
+For additional product information, call toll-free 1-866-99-BAYER (1-866-992-2937) or visit our website at www.CropScience.Bayer.us.